‘Maska’ review: Tribute to Mumbai’s iconic Irani cafe is stale and slips out of grasp

-In the direct-to-Netflix film Maska, a bunch of non-Parsis assembles for a twee tribute to Mumbai’s iconic Irani cafe that doubles up as moist-eyed homage to the city’s Parsi community.
+In the Netflix production Maska, a bunch of non-Parsis assembles for a twee tribute to Mumbai’s iconic Irani cafe that doubles up as moist-eyed homage to the city’s Parsi community.
 There’s a difference, for those in the know.
 The Parsis of Mumbai are descendants of members of the Zoroastrian faith fleeing persecution in Persia in the eighth century.
 Iranis are more recent imports, having left Iran in the nineteenth century.
 For the purposes of feelgood entertainment, these groups, which are different in their ways and cultural habits, are dunked into the same chicken soup for the soul that fuels the makers of Maska.

 The 111-minute film, written and directed by Neeraj Udhwani, takes its title from the slice of buttered bread served at eateries run by the Iranis.
 Added to the bun maska, a breakfast staple and an all-day snack, is an ample stuffing of corniness.